 Objectives of the Retention Guidelines

-The aims of the Guideline are to:
+The aims of the Guidelines are to:

-Prevent the premature destruction of records that need to be retained for a specified period to satisfy legal, financial and other requirements of public administration
+Prevent the premature destruction of records that need to be retained for a specified period to satisfy legal, financial and other requirements of public administration.

-Provide consistency for the destruction of those records not required permanently after specified periods in order to reduce the costs of unnecessary storage
+Provide consistency for the destruction of those records not required permanently after specified periods in order to reduce the costs of unnecessary storage.

-Promote improved Records Management practices within the Diocese, which gives confidence that when information is destroyed it is done so according to well-considered rules
+Promote improved Records Management practices within the Diocese, which gives confidence that when information is destroyed it is done so according to well-considered rules.

-Create space following procedures to ensure the timely destruction of records
+Create space following procedures to ensure the timely destruction of records.

-Assist in identifying records that may be worth preserving permanently as part of the Diocesan Archive
+Assist in identifying records that may be worth preserving permanently as part of the Diocesan Archive.

 Responsibility